 The city was finally convinced of the community plan and the garden is now a children's oasis where about 100 families grow food for themselves and local food centres.
 Hegel insists it’s been successful because it is guided by the children in the community.
 “They are the ones who considered wildlife corridors.
 They built the atrium where they could have performances.”
 The kids wind up learning about food security and sustainability in a living laboratory that is designed by them, on their own terms.

-A few blocks away at the University of St. Paul, Carly Schleck recalls when her hospitality team took over the campus food operations and launched Café Urban, a university cafeteria with a mandate to serve healthy, fresh and made-from-scratch foods.
-“It was a hard sell,” Schleck admits, “As a university cafeteria you are expected to have things like pizza and hot dogs.”
+A few blocks away at the University of St. Paul, Carly Schelck recalls when her hospitality team took over the campus food operations and launched Café Urban, a university cafeteria with a mandate to serve healthy, fresh and made-from-scratch foods.
+“It was a hard sell,” Schelck admits, “As a university cafeteria you are expected to have things like pizza and hot dogs.”